RubixML/Churn/README.md

 ### Saving the Model

-We'll also save the entire Pipeline so that we can use it within the context of our e-commerce system to identify potentially unhappy customers in our database.
-Rubix ML provides another meta-Estimator called Persistent Model that wraps a Persistable estimator and provides methods for saving and loading the model data from storage.
-In the example below we'll wrap our Pipeline object with Persistent Model and save it to the filesystem using the default RBX serializer.
+We'll also save the Pipeline estimator so that we can use it in another process to predict the customers in our database.
+Rubix ML provides another meta-Estimator called [Persistent Model](https://docs.rubixml.com/2.0/persistent-model.html) that wraps a [Persistable](https://docs.rubixml.com/2.0/persistable.html) estimator and provides methods for saving and loading the model parameters from storage.
+In the example below we'll wrap our Pipeline object with Persistent Model and save it to the filesystem using the default [RBX](https://docs.rubixml.com/2.0/serializers/rbx.html) serializer.
+RBX is a proprietary format that builds on PHP's native serialization by adding compression, integrity checking, and version compatibility detection.
+You could also use the standard PHP [Native](https://docs.rubixml.com/2.0/serializers/native.html) serializer if you wanted to.

 ```php
 use Rubix\ML\PersistentModel;